pepf0/BTD6SaveStateCreator/README.md

 A little Project that I made, so that you can create and load Save States for BTD6.
 Can be useful in Boss Events!

 # How to create a Save State
 1. Go to the BTD6 Main Menu.
-Then press the "Create Save State" Button.
+Then press the "Create Save State" Button and name your save whatever you want.
 Now the current Save State has been saved.
-2. If you want to return to the Save State, just close BTD6 and press the "Load Save State" Button.
+2. If you want to return to a Save State, just close BTD6 and press the "Load Save State" Button, then select the save you want to load.

-# Extra Infos
-Backups of SaveStates will always be created.
-You can also see all old save states by pressing the "Old Save States" Button.
-Advanced: By renaming either one of the old or backed up save states and moving them up 1 folder, then pressing the load button you can also load older save states.
-Only do this if you know what you're doing
+3. If you wanna Rename or Delete Saves, just press on "Manage Save States"

 If you made a mistake or need any help, feel free to dm me on discord (pepf9).